-Test procedure: Observe system under test and data injection output.
+Test procedure: Observe the SUT and data injection output.

-Stop condition: An RTCP packet is sent from system under test, containing at least a receiver report block.
+Stop condition: An RTCP packet is sent from the SUT, containing at least a receiver report block.

-Pass criteria: The SSRC value in the RTCP report block can be found as RTP header SSRC field value in at least one of the RTP packets sent from data injection.
+Pass criteria: The SSRC value in the RTCP report block sent from the SUT can be found as RTP header SSRC field value in at least one of the RTP packets sent from data injection.

-Comments: The test result is agnostic to RTP packets being sent by the system under test or not.
-A report block containing an SSRC value identical to the SSRC value in the RTP header of received RTP packets is henceforth denoted as "reporting on" the RTP stream those RTP packets belong to.
+Comments: The test result is agnostic to RTP packets being sent by the SUT or not.
+A report block sent by the SUT containing an SSRC value identical to the SSRC value in the RTP header of RTP packets received by the SUT is henceforth denoted as the SUT "reporting on" the RTP stream those RTP packets belong to.

 6.2.6.2 SSRC Completeness Test